The Opportunity

 Once You’re Accepted

-Accepted authors: will receive one complimentary copy of the issue (print or digital) and will be eligible for social media press.
+Accepted writers and schools: will receive access to the collection and will be eligible for social media press.

 If your work is forthcoming in a manuscript, or published somewhere else (online or print) after publication in Lucky Jefferson, you agree to give credit to your family at Lucky Jefferson and The Book Worm Bookstore.